 Officer William Toney was shot and killed during a foot pursuit of a car theft suspect.

 Officer Toney's incident occurred one day before his 32nd birthday.
-He was survived by his wife, two daughters, ages 18 months and four years, two brothers, sister and mother.
+He was survived by his wife, 18-month and 4-year-old daughters, two brothers, sister and mother.